 The world’s first inkjet printer was invented by Ichiro Endo, who worked for Canon in Japan.
-It took away the direct contact with ink and paper, and instead sprayed the ink though jets.
+It took away the direct contact with ink and paper, and instead sprayed the ink through jets.
 This made printers more widely available, and they began appearing in offices across the world.

 Laser printing – 1969

 Only 18 years after the development of the inkjet printer, along came the laser printer.
 This advancement produced higher quality images, by passing a laser beam back and forth over a negatively charged cylinder within the printer.
-It then collects the electronically charged powered ink to transfer image to paper.
+It then collects the electronically charged powered ink to transfer the image to paper.